gurjaranchal/Login-Registration-Page/README.md

 Node.js
 ```

-# Contributing
+## Contributing
-Feel free to contribute by submitting bug reports, feature requests, or pull requests.
+Feel free to contribute by submitting the bug reports, feature requests, or pull requests.

 ## Acknowledgments